Pool Enclosure Project #4721

 Featured Products

-The centerpiece for Larsen’s amazing design would feature an upper level deck overlooking a large wheel-chair-accessible pool and entertainment space which could be enclosed by a lean-to retractable structure.
+The centerpiece for Larsen’s amazing design would feature an upper-level deck overlooking a large wheel-chair-accessible pool and entertainment space, which could be enclosed by a lean-to retractable structure.
 The lean-to structure would enclose 2,650 climate-controlled square feet.
 Larger than any of Libart’s residential lean-to retractable enclosures in the country!
-Furthermore, it would need to endure the region’s impressive annual snow-fall average of 57 inches, and er enough protection from the elements that the area could be enjoyed during the harsh Colorado winters.
+Furthermore, it would need to endure the region’s impressive annual snowfall average of 57 inches and have enough protection from the elements that the area could enjoy during the harsh Colorado winters.
 It was quite a challenge – and we love a good challenge.

 Name